mukherjeeuttio/mukherjeeuttio/README.md

 - 👋 Hi, I’m @mukherjeeuttio
-- 👀 I’m interested in Coding in general, Machine learning in particular
+- 👀 I’m interested to contribute to open source
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on Artificial Intelligence and Machine Learning
+- 💞️ I’m looking to collaborate on Artificial Intelligence and Machine Learning, Data Science
 - 📫 How to reach me mukherjeeuttio@gmail.com

 <!---